douglaspasqualin/Bench-20-STM/README.md

 `$ ./DecompressStampInputs.sh`

-## TL;DR
+## Running all experiments

-After installing all [prerequisites](#prerequisites), the easiest way to run the experiments is to clone this repository in your home directory and run:
+After installing all [prerequisites](#prerequisites), the easiest way to run all experiments described in the paper is to clone this repository in your home directory and run:

-`./run-all.sh`
+`$ ./run-all.sh`

 This script will run all experiments with exactly the same configuration that we have used in the paper.
-It will take **many hours** to run all.
+It will probably take **more than 24 hours** to run all experiments.
 Also, make sure that the machine where you will run the experiments supports at least 192 threads.
-Additionally, this script will generate the graphs in the folder Results (created dynamically).
+Additionally, this script will generate the graphs in the "Results" folder (created dynamically).

-The next instructions explain how to run the experiments of each Section individually.
+The next subsections explain how to run each experiment in the paper individually.

 ## Section 4.1 (STM memory access information)
-To be able to reproduce this experiment, it is necessary to use the modified tinySTM and STAMP benchmark available in the folder [1.Memory access info](1.Memory%20access%20info).
-Under this folder, type:
+To be able to reproduce this experiment, it is necessary to use the modified tinySTM and STAMP benchmark suite available in the folder [1.Memory access info](1.Memory%20access%20info).
+In this folder, type:
 ```
 $ cd stamp
 $ ./run.sh NUMBER_THREADS